-The Youth Climate Summit is a week-long event from November 22nd – 27th.
-This Summit will be the first of its kind in Bermuda and will educate and empower our young people in matters of sustainability, conservation, and climate justice.
+The Youth Climate Summit is a week-long event in November.
+This Summit was the first of its kind in Bermuda to educate and empower our young people in matters of sustainability, conservation, and climate justice.

 You, hopefully!
 The Summit is open to students between the ages of 13-22 who care about the world we live in and want to do something about it!
 Whether you’re looking to get involved in environmental causes for the first time, or you’re already active in and passionate about the subject, this event will give you the tools and connections to make a big impact.